-Partially renovated with Olin hall in 2003, the building also includes a large vivarium, two modern lecture halls, a herbarium, assigned research rooms, and math and science teaching laboratories.
+Olin hall also includes a large vivarium, two modern lecture halls, a herbarium, assigned research rooms, and math and science teaching laboratories.

 Bothwell Conservatory of Music: A gift of the late Miss Isabel Bothwell of St. Louis, this building contains a 367-seat auditorium with stage for recitals, musical productions and plays, in addition to rehearsal studios, classrooms, individual instruction rooms, offices and other facilities and equipment for instruction in music.
 A two-manual Allen electric organ is installed in this facility.
 It was given to the College in 1971 by Dr. George R. Tilton, a member of the Class of 1943, in memory of his parents, Edgar and Caroline Tilton.